Core subject: The Politics of Environment and Climate

 - Give an account of both traditional and critical explanations for the causes of environmental and climate change as well as efforts to address these issues.

 - Identify the various factors that shape environmental and climate politics.

 - Describe environmental and climate policy efforts at different levels.

 Students will be able to:

-- Differentiate between disciplinary and interdisciplinary approaches to analyzing environmental and climate politics.
+- Differentiate and analyze how various factors shape environmental and climate politics.

 - Apply theoretical concepts to discussions of environmental and climate politics.